dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/system/ping

 You can detect the outcome of the authentication by inspecting the *HTTP status code* of the response header.
-The meaning of the possible status codes are listed below.
+The meanings of the possible status codes are listed below.
 Note that this applies to Web API requests in general.